 Models of Service:

-• On-Site Mental Health Programs – offers individual treatment, groups, family counseling, and crisis interventions on school campus.
+• On-Site Mental Health Clinics – licensed mental health clinics offers individual, groups, and family treatment; and crisis interventions on school campus.

-• Mobile Response Team (MRT) Program – offers assessments, consultations, classroom observations, crisis interventions, professional development for teachers, parent trainings, and referrals for treatment in the community.
+• School Response Team (SRT) Program – offers assessments, consultations, classroom observations, crisis interventions, professional development for teachers, parent trainings, and referrals for treatment in the community.

 • STARS (Screening the At-Risk Student) – implemented by nurses in middle schools.
 Offer suicide and depression screenings and referrals for further psychological assessments as needed.